 US dollar index history

 The USDX launched in 1973, after the end of the Bretton Woods Agreement.
 The central bank agreement smoothed monetary policy relations between independent states and established commercial and financial ties between the United States, Canada, Western European countries and Australia.

 Shortly after the end of Bretton Woods came the end of the gold standard, which had tied the value of USD directly to the precious metal.
 The dollar index provided a method for markets to establish the value of the world's reserve currency.

 The Intercontinental Exchange (ICE) has managed the index since 1985.

-The price of the USDX is moved by macroeconomic events and data, such as GDP economic growth, the economic health of each country, and the monetary and fiscal policies of each central bank.
+The price of the USDX is moved by macroeconomic events, data such as GDP, the economic health of each country and the monetary and fiscal policies of each central bank.

 Another large influence on the US Dollar index’s price is safe haven inflows.
 The index can rise during periods of uncertainty if traders regard the US dollar as a value store amid global economic crises.
 The index can fall if risk-on sentiment dominates and investors sell off USD and move into riskier assets.

 StoneX Financial Ltd (trading as “City Index”) is an execution-only service provider.
 This material, whether or not it states any opinions, is for general information purposes only and it does not take into account your personal circumstances or objectives.
 This material has been prepared using the thoughts and opinions of the author and these may change.
 However, City Index does not plan to provide further updates to any material once published and it is not under any obligation to keep this material up to date.
 This material is short term in nature and may only relate to facts and circumstances existing at a specific time or day.
 Nothing in this material is (or should be considered to be) financial, investment, legal, tax or other advice and no reliance should be placed on it.